Inside U.S.A. (musical): Songs (partial)

 The biggest success from the musical was Haunted Heart, with which Perry Como and Jo Stafford had hit recordings.
-It was also the title track of an 2005 album by Renee Fleming.
+It was also the title track of a 2005 album by Renee Fleming.

-Blossom Dearie recorded "Rhode Island is Famous For You" as did Rebecca Kilgore, among others."
+Blossom Dearie recorded "Rhode Island is Famous For You" as did Rebecca Kilgore, among others.

 Critical response

 Reviews were favorable from Brooks Atkinson of The New York Times ("keen and impeccable") and Robert Coleman of the Daily Mirror ("a handsome hit").
 However, the only song that became a hit was Haunted Heart.
 A strike by ASCAP delayed the recording and radio play from the show, which may have been the reason for the lack of more hit songs.
 The Time Magazine reviewer wrote that the revue was the "least enjoyable Bea Lillie show in a long time.
 Not that it is really bad or botched: it is all thoroughly professional.
 It is also thoroughly unoriginal and unexhilarating; it not only fails to shed light of its own, but even dims the cherished Lillie luster."